patrickfletcher/clODE/docs/getting_started.md

 equations (ODEs) using OpenCL.
 It is designed to be easy to use, and to provide a high-level interface for specifying ODEs and running simulations.

-The primary use case for clODE is to simulate **ensembles** of ODEs.
+The primary use case for clODE is to simulate **ensembles** of initial value problems.
 This is useful for studying the behavior of a system of ODEs as a function of parameters, initial conditions, or other factors.

-The clODE library includes three solvers.
-Two of these solvers discard the trajectory, to save memory, and instead measure features of the solution.
-The third solver stores the trajectory.
+By leveraging OpenCL, clODE enables significant speedups for this inherently parallel problem on any CPU, GPU, or other device with OpenCL support.

-The three solvers are:
+The clODE library includes three solvers:

-- `Simulator`: This solver measures the end state of the solution, and is useful for studying long-term convergence behavior.
+- `Simulator`: This is the solver base class from which other solvers inherit.
+It supports advancing the ODE solution over a time interval, storing only the final state.
+This may be useful for studying long-term convergence behavior.
-- `FeatureSimulator`: This solver measures features of the solution, such as the period of oscillation, and is useful for studying the behavior of the system as a function of parameters.
+- `FeatureSimulator`: This solver measures features of the solution, such as the period of oscillation, on the fly, without storing the full trajectory data.
+The reduced storage can enable large ensembles to be rapidly evaluated.
-- `TrajectorySimulator`: This solver stores the trajectory of the solution, and is useful for studying the detailed behavior of the system.
+- `TrajectorySimulator`: This solver stores the full trajectories of an ensemble of initial value problems.

 clODE lets users specify ODEs using Python functions, and then converts these functions to OpenCL code.
 This code is then executed on an OpenCL device, such as a GPU or a multi-core CPU.

-## Differences to SciPy
-clODE uses OpenCL to solve ODEs, while SciPy uses a combination of C and Fortran code.
-The main difference is that SciPy returns the derivatives of the state variables, while clODE modifies a list item in place.
-This is due to the fact that one cannot return arrays in OpenCL.

 ## Usage Example - computing the period of the Van der Pol oscillator